dispmob/aap-views/README.md

 ## Project 🎯

-"UpDown Control" is a simple Android application that allows users to increase or decrease values with ease.
-The application features an intuitive interface, providing buttons to adjust values up or down smoothly.
-Ideal for a user-friendly experience by making adjustments as simple as a single tap.
+Exercise 01 - Mobile Device Programming: "UpDown Control" is a simple Android app with an intuitive interface and buttons to smoothly increase or decrease values.

 ## Layout 🎨